maxbickett/twentytwentyobjects/README.md

 New to the mod?
 Follow these steps:

-1. Open Settings → Mods → Interactable Highlight
+1. Open Settings → Mods → Twenty Twenty Objects
 2. Click the "Quick Start" tab
 3. Choose a preset that matches your playstyle:
    - **🗡️ Loot Hunter**: Find valuable items and containers (Press E)